UC-JepsonHerbaria/Jepson-eFlora/Modules/README.md

 ### Smasch.pm

-- This is the original module created for use with the SMASCH database and the first versions of the CCH.
+- This is the original module created for use with the SMASCH database.
 - This file was been edited from 2013-2016, removing key sections of code and adding it to CCH.pm.
 - It is unclear why CCH.pm was created such that two modules are now required to do overlapping tasks.
 The merge appears to be unfinished